S2.1.1

-An ion is a charged particle formed when an atom or group of atoms loses or gains electrons.
-In ordinary chemical ion formation, protons are not transferred, so the nuclear charge stays the same.
+An ion is a charged particle formed when an atom or group of atoms has lost or gained electrons.
+In ordinary chemical ion formation, protons do not move from one particle to another, so the nuclear charge stays the same.
 The electron number changes.

 A cation has fewer electrons than protons, giving it an overall positive charge.
 Metal atoms often form cations by losing electrons.
-A sodium atom, for example, has 11 protons and 11 electrons, while Na⁺ has 11 protons and 10 electrons, so its charge is 1+.
+A sodium atom, for example, has 11 protons and 11 electrons, but has 11 protons and 10 electrons, so its charge is .

-An anion has more electrons than protons, giving it an overall negative charge.
+An anion has more electrons than protons, so it carries an overall negative charge.
 Non-metal atoms often form anions by gaining electrons.
-A sulfur atom can gain two electrons to form S²⁻, the sulfide ion.
+For example, a sulfur atom can gain two electrons to form , the sulfide ion.

 A monatomic ion is an ion made from a single atom.
 The names of monatomic anions usually end in -ide: chloride, oxide, sulfide, nitride and so on.
 Cation names usually stay the same as the element name.
 If a metal can form more than one charge, Roman numerals are used in compound names, such as iron(II) and iron(III).

 An electron configuration is a notation that shows how electrons occupy shells, subshells and orbitals in an atom or ion.
-A useful rule at this level is that main-group atoms tend to form ions by reaching a noble gas electron configuration, as long as they can do it by losing or gaining a small number of electrons.
+At this level, the useful rule is simple: main-group atoms tend to form ions by reaching a noble gas electron configuration, as long as they can do it by losing or gaining only a small number of electrons.

-The periodic table gives a quick way to predict many main-group ions:
+The periodic table gives a quick prediction for many main-group ions:

 | Periodic table group | Common ion charge | Reason in electron terms |